 In general, motorcyclists in Arizona have the same rights and duties of care as other motor vehicle drivers.
 There are, however, state statutes specifically regarding motorcycling.
 Understanding the Arizona’s motorcycle laws can help keep you out of legal trouble, as well as help you know when you could be liable for an accident.
 A few basic Arizona motorcycle laws are as follows:

 After a motorcycle crash, police will question whether the other driver, the motorcyclist, or a third party broke a roadway law that caused or contributed to the accident.
 Breaking a roadway rule is an act of negligence that could lead to liability for damages.
 The best way to stay predictable on the road and avoid liability for a crash is to obey all of the state’s motorcycle laws.
-Breaking a law, however, might not mean you’re entirely at fault – talk to a Phoenix motorcycle accident attorney about comparative negligence rules in Arizona.
+Breaking a law, however, might not mean you’re entirely at fault – talk to our Phoenix motorcycle accident lawyers about comparative negligence rules in Arizona.

-When riding a motorcycle, appropriate gear can make all the different between a fatal accident and lesser injuries.
+When riding a motorcycle, appropriate gear can make all the different between a fatal accident and lesser injuries, including road rash.
 Wearing a motorcycle helmet is the single most important factor to preventing head injuries in an accident.
 Approximately 50% of motorcycle riders opt to wear a helmet.
 Only 40% of those injured in an accident chose to wear a helmet at the time.
 The latest research by the CDC shows helmets reduce motorcycle fatalities by up to 42% and brain injuries by up to 69%.
 In Arizona, only riders under the age of 18 are required to wear a helmet when riding a motorcycle.
 All other riders of any age must wear protective goggles, glasses or other transparent face shield, unless the motorcycle has a permanent windshield.

 Everyone knows how much more vulnerable you are on a motorcycle compared to a passenger vehicle; on two wheels, one pothole or improperly taken turn can spell disaster.
 The susceptibility to head injuries, especially when not wearing a helmet, is the most significant danger.
 Research shows that wearing a helmet is 37 percent effective for preventing fatal head injuries.
 In Arizona alone, the National Highway Traffic Safety Administration estimates the 38 fatalities were prevented by helmet use and another 32 could have prevented if 100 percent of the riders wore a helmet.